Daru-san/SnowyDots/README.md

 On the way!

 ## Note on persistence
 When using persistence it's a good idea to make sure to persist /etc /home /var and /tmp.
-You should also persist /etc/passwd and /etc/shadow do prevent password issues.Make sure both /tmp and /var/tmp are persisted, if not your configurations will be built in memory which will slow down your system while running 'nixos-rebuild'
+You should also persist /etc/passwd and /etc/shadow do prevent password issues.Make sure both /tmp and /var/tmp are persisted, if not your configurations will be built in memory which will slow down your system while running 'nixos-rebuild'.

 ## TODO:

 ### Todo:
 - [ ] Implement multi-device configs
 - [ ] Set up shell environments for developing in different languages
-- [ ] Create a deploy script
 - [ ] Set up custom packages
+- [ ] Add full installation instructions

 ### In Progress:
 - [ ] Fix rofi
+- [ ] Document everything

 ### Completed
 - [x] Finish flake